sean-gilmore/seangilmore/content/blog/hello-world/index.md

 Hello World!
 This is the first blog on my new website.

-This site it built using [Hugo](https://gohugo.io/) the static site generator, using a modified version of the [Tale](https://github.com/EmielH/tale-hugo) theme.
+This site is built using [Hugo](https://gohugo.io/) the static site generator, using a modified version of the [Tale](https://github.com/EmielH/tale-hugo) theme.

 <!--more-->